ChaoLiangSuper/devops-test/README.md

 1. Make sure you delete all untrack files, and zip it
 1. Send the zip file to us

+OR

+1. Fork the repo
+1. Create a new branch and add your commit in
+1. Open a PR back to the main repo

 ## Final word
 Good luck and hope you enjoy it.